[Updated: August, 2023]

 THE WHOOP BRACELET

 WHOOP keeps it very simple.
 No screen, minimal sensors but a compact design with a nice-looking app.
 The main feature of the wearable is heart rate variability and they do a whole lot with it.
+And it’s thanks to WHOOP that we’re seeing a rise in fitness trackers without screens.

 One of the features WHOOP was built on was recovery.
 Using HRV, the WHOOP Strap 4.0 shows you recovery status from a previous workout or activity.
 A high number will mean your are close to fully recovered and can go about your training as per usual.
 A lower HRV means your body is still experience stress internally and it might be wise to sit this one out or at least do a light workout.